 Ten-year-old Sophie is in for the adventure of a lifetime when she meets the Big Friendly Giant.
-Naturally scared at first, the young girl soon realizes that the 24-foot behemoth is actually quite gentle and charming.
-As their friendship grows, Sophie's presence attracts the unwanted attention of Bloodbottler, Fleshlumpeater and other giants.
-After traveling to London, Sophie and the BFG must convince Queen Elizabeth to help them get rid of all the bad giants once and for all.Written by
+Naturally scared at first, the young girl soon realizes that the twenty-four-foot behemoth is actually quite gentle and charming.
+As their friendship grows, Sophie's presence attracts the unwanted attention of Bloodbottler, Fleshlumpeater, and other giants.
+After travelling to London, Sophie and the BFG must convince Queen Elizabeth to help them get rid of all of the bad giants once and for all.Written by

 After the grabbing Sophie, BFG hides by jumping and lying down on a truck.
 The tires and truck must be of superb construction because neither react to this sudden huge weight.
 See more »

 11 of 21 people found this review helpful.

 Was this review helpful to you?